XeminoL/InsightShare/README.md

 - **Cost:** about 1 USD/month at demo scale — everything is pay-per-use and idle costs nothing.
 - **Auth:** a Cognito user pool; the JWT `sub` claim scopes every file to its owner, so a user only ever sees their own files.
 - **IAM:** one least-privilege execution role.
 S3 and DynamoDB are scoped to the exact bucket and table ARNs; the AI actions use `*` because Rekognition, Textract and Bedrock have no resource-level permissions.
-- **Fail-soft:** every AI call is wrapped, so a service being unavailable returns a short message instead of a 500 — upload, listing and search keep working.
+- **Fail-soft:** every AI call is wrapped, so a service being unavailable returns a short message instead of a 500.
 - **Monitoring:** CloudWatch logs and metrics, two alarms on the function, and a three-widget dashboard.
 - **Infrastructure as code:** a CloudFormation template defines all 17 resources, so the stack is reproducible instead of clicked together.
 It is kept outside this repository, which holds the report.